A Polynomial Decision for 3-SAT: Basic Definitions

-In short, we ask if the Pivoted \thsat\ formula is {\em unsatisfiable} or {\em satisfiable}, by first making a valuation over the set of pivots.
-Using Proposition \ref{PAPA:prp}, we search the sequences that lead to unsatisfiable formulas and, thereafter, we decide whether we wrote all possible combinations or no.
+In short, we ask if the Pivoted \thsat\ formula is {\em unsatisfiable} or {\em satisfiable}, by first making valuations ranging over the set of pivots.
+Using Proposition \ref{PAPA:prp}, we search the sequences that lead to unsatisfiable formulas and, thereafter, we decide whether we wrote all possible combinations or not.

 We set the keystones by defining the cylindrical digraph associated with a given pivoted \sat\ formula.
 Any disjunction contained in an entry plays the role of a vertex in a cylindrical digraph.